 21 of Jan – 24th Jan 2020: 10 am – 5 pm at The Block, QUT Creative Industries Precinct, Musk Ave., Kelvin Grove Opening Reception: Thurs.
 23 Jan 2020, 5 – 7 pm

-My PhD Final Exhibition will be held soon at The Block gallery at QUT Kelvin Grove Creative Industries Precinct.
-My long journey of practice-led research project will be presented to the public.
-At the exhibition, Seeking for Outliers. there will be four sets of digital art installation that are data-driven artworks.
-Following The Sense of Data exhibition at Platform-L, Seoul in 2018, this exhibition shows further developed artworks with revised artistic exploration of data and additional art installation.
+My PhD Final Exhibition was held at The Block gallery at QUT Kelvin Grove Creative Industries Precinct in Jan 2020.
+My long journey of practice-led research project was presented to the public as the exhibition, titled Seeking for Outliers.
+There were four sets of digital art installation that are data-driven.
+This followed The Sense of Data exhibition held at Platform-L, Seoul in 2018 with further developed artworks with an addition of a new work, Bridge Crossing.

 This exhibition is supported by Queensland University of Technology and Creative Industries Precinct.

-Great Thanks to my spouse Sam and family in both Korea and USA, the kind staff Helena at Creative Industries HDR support group, Simon at J-Block, Nigel and Blair at The Block, my colleagues at Urban Informatics Design Lab and most of all to my superb advisory team of: Dr Seevinck, Dr Payne and Dr Choi.
+Great Thanks to my spouse Sam and family in both Korea and USA, the kind staff Helena at Creative Industries HDR support group, Simon at J-Block (digital fabrication lab), Nigel and Blair at The Block, my colleagues at Urban Informatics Design Lab and most of all to my superb advisory team of: Dr Seevinck, Dr Payne and Dr Choi.

 During the preparation of this art exhibition, I lost my beloved father in Seoul.
 At the moment, I almost gave up having this exhibition but, miraculously, the timing of installation and equipment rentals have worked out well with the kind helps of many – especially Sam An and Kazan Kang from datacook.
 Kazan’s technical support for data algorithm has been critical for my artwork.
 Also many thanks to my QUT supervisors: Dr. Jen Seevinck, Dr. Alice Payne and Dr. Jaz Choi.
 In the end, I was able to hold this solo art exhibition at the Platform-L Contemporary Art Center from 7th of Nov to 17th of Nov 2018 as a part of Platform-L Live Arts Program 2018.
 Perhaps dad was looking after me after all…